|

 The stone heap is still visible today, though in a state of disrepair.
 The upper

-part of the truncated cone has crumbled into a shapeless mass, as shown by a
+part of the truncated cone has crumbled into a shapeless mass, as shown in a

 photo published in a local magazine.